 Managed Macs and Windows computers at the University already have access.

-One very new and important change coming Fall 2018 is the move to 100% named-user licenses for faculty and staff.
+Adobe only supports named-user licenses for faculty and staff.
 Users are allowed to install the software, given that they agree to have some info added to a web portal hosted by Adobe.
 They gain access to the software by nature of an Enterprise ID.
 See here for more info (link only permitted to faculty and staff).
+Individuals must log into Adobe's portal, download the Creative Cloud desktop application, log into that, and use this to obtain the suite components.
+SFU does not post the install media dor download.

 Creative Suite will initially be available to Managed Macs, NexGen computers and Windows computers connected to Active Directory.
 These management systems have the ability to push the software out, and keep track of where they've pushed it to.

 Nexgen admins and departmental Active Directory admins can click here for the technical install procedure.

 Individual users needing access to Acrobat Pro should be requesting an Enterprise ID.
 See here for more info (link only permitted to faculty and staff).

 Acrobat Pro is of course just Acrobat Pro.